If you’ve been vaccinated against the Hepatitis B virus, this test will tell you if you’re still immune.

 Why is this important?

-Luckily, Hep B infection can be prevented through a series of three injections with the Hepatitis B vaccine, given over a six month period.
+Luckily, Hepatitis B infection can be prevented through a series of three injections with the Hepatitis B vaccine, given over a six month period.
 This vaccine regimen used to be given only to health care workers, but starting in the early 1990’s it was incorporated into the standard childhood vaccine series in the U.S.

-The Hepatitis B vaccine works to stimulate the production of antibodies that help the immune system target and destroy the Hep B virus in the bloodstream.
+The Hepatitis B vaccine works to stimulate the production of antibodies that help the immune system target and destroy the Hepatitis B virus in the bloodstream.
 As we get older though our immune systems age too, and sometimes adults stop producing antibodies to this virus.
 If that happens, it’s as though a person were never vaccinated, and they could become infected with Hepatitis B.

 For this reason health care workers who handle blood and body fluids are routinely tested, but it’s a good idea for anyone who’s ever had the vaccine to check themselves periodically.